View Cancer Clinical Trials

 - Subject is hepatitis C virus negative (HCV-) by antibody or PCR testing (if positive, antibody titer will be confirmed by PCR), as confirmed by central laboratory at screening; or HCV+ with chronic stable hepatitis.

-- Subject is willing and able to comply with the requirements of the protocol.
+- Subject and/or legally authorized representative is willing and able to comply with the requirements of the protocol.

 - Subject has detectable FVIII inhibitory antibodies (≥ 0.4 BU using the Nijmegen modification of the Bethesda assay) as confirmed by central laboratory at screening.